Family Trip to Royalton Splash Riviera Cancun

 Timing & weather: why late Oct–early Nov works

 We had warm but not oppressive days—about 28 °C (82 °F)—and cooler evenings that suited early bedtimes.
 Crowds were moderate to light, which helped at the water park and at dinner.
+Expect a quick tropical shower most afternoons; it clears the pool decks and gives you a natural nap cue.
+Around 1–2 November you’ll see Día de Muertos decorations—colourful enough for photos, calm enough for families.

 - Morning magic: 07:00–10:00 is serene: easy breakfast, short queues, and happy toddlers.